-Throughout 2019, young adults have spent their money in ways you may not expect.
+Throughout 2019, young adults spent their money in ways you may not expect.
 Lifestyle often takes a priority.
 Remember, not all have the same economic circumstances, and the world is a different place than the one their parents grew up in.
 So, some of these trends may seem contradictory because they depend on the circumstances of the young adult.
 Here are some of the most prevalent.

 Organic and Natural Food

 Craft Beer and Canned Wine

 Young adults aren't drinking as much beer as generations before them, but when they do drink beer, it's got to be special.
-Craft beers with unique flavors and names and made by smaller breweries represent 13% of all beers sold.
-This is a growing segment, while traditional beer sales have declined, reports the Brewers Association.
+Craft beers with unique flavors and names and made by smaller breweries represent 12% of all beers sold, reports the Brewers Association.

 Housing eats up a big portion of most young adults' income, with a majority spending more than 30% of their take-home pay on a place to live.
 Unlike their boomer parents, who were advised to spend no more than a quarter of their income on housing, millennials don't have that option in many places.
 Most landlords won't accept renters who can't meet that 30% threshold, and yet there are still 20% of millennials who are spending over half of their income to put a roof over their heads.

 Homeownership is a goal for many, but not a priority.
 Though a home is a good investment, young adults are resistant to adding more expenses to their already hard-to-manage budgets, and so put off making such a big purchase.

 One of the largest expenses for many young adults—especially new college graduates with low-paying jobs—is student loans.
 Student loans are a crushing debt for many and get in the way of starting to save for retirement, purchase a home, or start a family